hpca-uji/PyDTNN/README.md

   - `--augment-rotate`: Probability to rotation training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
   - `--augment-mask`: Probability to mask training images.
 If the value is less or equal to 0 it is disabled.
 Default: `0.0`.
   - `--augment-mask-size`: Size to mask training images.
 Default: `16`.
+  - `--augment-blur`: Probability to blur training images.
+If the value is less or equal to 0 it is disabled.
+Default: `0.0`.
+  - `--augment-blur-size`: Size to blur training images.
+Default: `16`.
   - `--validation-split`: Split between training and validation data.
   - `--transform-crop`: Crop the images. `True` if specified.
   - `--transform-crop-perc`: Central crop of the images.
 Default: `0.875`.